 The Event is intended for Production Cars, categorised as Classic and Modern Sports Cars, Sedans and Utility Vehicles, being four wheeled vehicles, capable of legally carrying 2 person’s minimum.
 The acceptance of entries of Low Volume cars as defined by the CAMS Tarmac Technical Regulations Article 3.5 shall be at the discretion of the organisers.
 Competitors intending to enter such cars shall make application to the organisers prior to lodging an entry.

-All competing vehicles shall comply with Schedules A & R of the CAMS Manual of Motor Sport and the CAMS Tarmac Rally Technical Regulations OR comply with the Targa Australia Technical Regulations 2016 & 2017 Version 2 (7th June 2016) for events run by Targa Australia e.g. Targa Tasmania.
+All competing vehicles shall comply with Schedules A & R of the CAMS Manual of Motor Sport and the CAMS Tarmac Rally Technical Regulations OR comply with the Targa Australia Technical Regulations 2018 & 2019 Version 1 (released 22 June 2017) for events run by Targa Australia e.g. Targa Tasmania.
 The vehicle MUST comply to one OR the other set of Regulations, NOT a combination of both.

 Non complying cars may be able to enter Targa South West subject to CAMS approval.